cubiczar/lets-roll.dragon-heist/characters/Dack Fayden/Dack Fayden.md

 ### Personality Traits
 The greatest thief in the multiverse, in his own mind.

-An gifted mage with the hubris to match.
+A gifted mage with the hubris to match.

 ### Ideals
-Loyalty, learning for mistakes, and the pursuit of knowledge.
+Loyalty, learning from mistakes, and the pursuit of knowledge.

 ### Bonds
 Pursuit of the necromancer who destroyed my hometown.